 Ask Your Preacher

 The Bible gives no specific statements about how to look for a future spouse.
-God instead speaks to the attitudes we must have and the dangers that exist in the world of romance.
+Online dating is neither condemned nor endorsed by God’s Word.
+Rather than advocate one particular way to find a spouse, God instead speaks to the attitudes we must have and the dangers that exist in the world of romance.

 - Avoid all appearances of evil (1 Thess 5:22).
 Make sure to never put yourself in a situation with someone of the opposite sex that would compromise your (or their) reputation or morals.